KxSystems/docs/docs/basics/precision.md

 Besides Equal, comparison tolerance is used in the operators

 <!-- Following list from K2 Reference Manual
-Find, Floor, `in`, More, Less, Match, and the extenders Converge, Do and While.
+Find, Floor, `in`, More, Less, Match, and the iterators Converge, Do and While.
  -->

 `=` `<` `<=` `>=` `>` `~`